finesoft/corant/README.md

 Microservice stack with CDI MicroProfile.

 Corant is a microservice development stack.
-Use Maven for builds, base on JDK 8 or above, use CDI as container.
+Use Maven for builds, base on JDK 11 or above (JDK 8 will no longer be supported, only supported for versions before 1.3), use CDI as container.
 The following projects are under the corant project.

 # 1. corant-boms
     Maven dependence descriptions that are used in corant.
+# 2. corant-parent
+    Maven build descriptions
-# 2. corant-devops
+# 3. corant-devops
     Corant build and testing project. include maven build plugins and framework testing.
-# 3. corant-shared
+# 4. corant-shared
     The global shared project, contains utility classes for resource handling, string handling, reflection, object conversion, assertion, etc. Most projects rely on this.
-# 4. corant-config
+# 5. corant-config
     The application configuration processing that implemented the microprofile-config specification.
-# 5. corant-kernel
+# 6. corant-kernel
-    Initialize the application and the container, provide related operations such as boot/startup/shutdown, and related pre-processing and post-processing.
+    Initialize the application and the container,
+    provide related operations such as boot/startup/shutdown, and related pre-processing and post-processing.
-# 6. corant-context
+# 7. corant-context
    Container and context processing module, providing some convenient context processing classes.
-# 7. corant-suites
+# 8. corant-suites
     Integration project.
 This project includes many subprojects that integrate JEE or other open source components to make integration and development easier.
     Currently we have supported specifications such as JTA/JPA/JMS/JNDI/JAXRS/SERVLET/JCACHE/MICROPROFILES ,etc., supported components or frameworks include ElasticSearch/Mongodb/Redis/Undertow, etc., and also provide some common development practices such as DDD, Dynamic SQL/NoSQL query framework, etc.